siserin/blind9/doc/arm/reference.rst

    default is ``warn``.
 For answers received from the network (``response``) the default is ``ignore``.

-   The rules for legal hostnames and mail domains are derived from RFC 952 and RFC 821 as modified by RFC 1123.
+   The rules for legal hostnames and mail domains are derived from :rfc:`952` and :rfc:`821` as modified by :rfc:`1123`.

    ``check-names`` applies to the owner names of A, AAAA and MX records.
    It also applies to the domain names in the RDATA of NS, SOA, MX, and